deephaven-examples/prometheus-alerts/README.md

 sh promDhAlertsStart.sh
 ```

+This helper script builds the local Docker image for the Flask server, and then launches the docker-compose application.

-Your Flask server should be running, and you can go to [http://localhost:10000/ide](http://localhost:10000/ide) to view the table in the top right **Panels** tab!
+Your Flask server should now be running, and you can go to [http://localhost:10000/ide](http://localhost:10000/ide) to view the table in the top right **Panels** tab!
 This table will update as alerts are fired and resolved.